Uk's Water Pollution: Current Measures And Future Plans

 Characteristics Values

-Water Management Grant £10 million
+Water Management Grant £10 million for more on-farm reservoirs and better irrigation equipment

-Investment in partnership projects £1 million
+Investment in chalk catchments £1 million per year

 shunwaste